 Highly recommended for Footage, Cache and Software Drives.

-The above Chart shows you how superior an NVMe SSD is to HDDs or traditional SATA SSDs.
+The above chart shows you how superior an NVMe SSD is to HDDs or traditional SATA SSDs.
 Of course, this is sequential performance, but random read / write and higher queue-depths too are faster on NVMe Drives.

-If you’ve been in the Motion Design game for some time and you projects are on the complex side of things, you should consider getting at least 1 – 2 TB of fast Storage.
+If you’ve been in the Motion Design game for some time and your projects are on the complex side of things, you should consider getting at least 1 – 2 TB of fast Storage.

 Our NVMe Guide will help you make the right choice in picking an NVMe SSD for After Effects.